 Electromyogram (EMG) and nerve conduction studies (NCS)

 An electromyogram (EMG) measures the electrical activity of muscles when at rest and when in use.
 Nerve conduction studies measure how well and how fast the nerves can send electrical signals.
 Nerve and muscle problems cause the muscles to react in ways that aren’t normal.
-If you have leg pain or numbness, these tests may help to find out which nerves are being affected and how much they are affected.
+If you have leg pain or numbness, these tests may help pinpoint which nerves are affected, and how much.
 These tests check how well your spinal nerves are working, and they also check the nerves in your arms and legs.

 Video Electronystagmography (VENG)